tpgmartin/machine-learning-nanodegree/capstone/report.md

 ```

 The model in this paper achieves a error of around 1.4% against the MNIST
+testing set, the paper also gives the per digit error rate.
+Given all these
-testing set.
-Given all these results and the availability of the identical
+results and the availability of the identical testing set, a direct comparison
-testing set, a direct comparison with this paper's results is possible.
+with this paper's results is possible.

-This project will follow a typical machine workflow, starting from the dataset
-acquisition, then preprocessing, model generation, and then an evaluation and
-optimisation process.Preprocessing will be done using SciKit-Learn's `decomposition.PCA` method.
+However, unlike the benchmark study, I will perform preprocessing on the dataset
-Following the study by Lei and Govindaraju[8] I will choose to model with
+using PCA.
+Following the study by Lei and Govindaraju[8] I
-several different numbers of principal components between 10 and 100, as this
+will choose to model with several different numbers of principal components
-is where they found a boosted classifier performance.
+between 10 and 100, as this is where they found a boosted classifier

-Due to the previous success of such classifiers and the wealth of related
-former studies, this project will use a SVM classifier.
-To both optimise and
-evaluate the classifier a test-training split will be done on both the training
-lables and test labels.
-I would like to recover some of the same results as the
-benchmark study i.e. SVM with Guassian kernel, as well as another kernel for
-comparison.
-Using the training and testing data, I will use grid search
-cross-validation during the optimisation step.
-Discussed at greater length
-above, I will derive accuracy, error rate, and confusion matrix to determine
-the accuracy of the classifier.
-I will also use the error rate or false
-negative rate to both determine the accuracy of the derived models and make
-a direct comparison with the benchmark study.
+performance.

 ## III.
 Methodology
 _(approx. 3-5 pages)_